 A Digital Twin is a precise, real-time, sensor-driven, digital representation of something physical (which we will refer to as the Physical Entity).
 In manufacturing, the Physical Entity can be the product you are manufacturing or the process you use to manufacture that product.

-Digital Twins connect the physical world and the virtual world, creating a cycle in which changes in the physical world are captured, represented, and used to generate new insights.
+Digital Twins connect the physical and virtual worlds, creating a cycle in which changes in the physical world are captured, represented, and used to generate new insights.

-Digital Twins differ from pure computer simulations in that they use real-time sensor data to continually update their models to reflect a very accurate state of the Physical Entity.
+Digital Twins differ from pure computer simulations because they use real-time sensor data to continually update their models to reflect a very accurate state of the Physical Entity.
 Ultimately, the goal of a Digital Twin is to continually improve the Physical Entity.

 Examples of how these insights can be used include optimizing run time, predicting behavior (e.g., predictive maintenance), and testing what-if scenarios.